tdaverse/tdarec/README.md

 ### Generated code

-Much of the code exposing {TDAvec} tools to Tidymodels is generated by elaborate scripts rather than written manually.
+Much of the code exposing {TDAvec} tools to tidymodels is generated by elaborate scripts rather than written manually.
 While maintenance of these scripts takes effort, it prevents (or at least flags) errors arising from cascading implications of changes to the original